 You should be able to take different roads to get to your destination.

-Drivers generally like to talk with their new passenger.
+Drivers generally like to talk with their new passengers.

 Bring a tent as campsites can be a good alternative if you do not.